top of page

 To learn more about what’s included in the technical report, read our specialised blog.

-If your R&D Advisor is HMRC-authorised (we are!), the process is further streamlined as they can submit your R & D tax credit claim to HMRC on your behalf.
+Some R&D Advisors (like us) can submit your R & D tax credit claim to HMRC on your behalf.

 Then, your r & d claim is in the hands of HMRC inspectors.
 Once submitted, you should receive your R & D Tax Credit claim within 4-6 weeks.